 The tire speed rating will virtually always exceed legal speed limits, but we do not advise driving faster than the law allows.
 Letter symbols are used to rate tires’ speed; the standard rating system lies on the laboratory test authorized and approved by the government.

-Firstly, the tires with initially “H” means it can reach 130 mph, and you can find this rating on specialty high performance winter tires.
+Firstly, the tires with initial “H” means it can reach 130 mph, and you can find this rating on specialty high-performance winter tires.
 The tires are assembly standard for almost all types of cars sold on the market, but you can upgrade to a higher level if you want.

 “V” indicates the speed range between 130 mph and 149 mph, which is suitable for high performance all-season tires and affordable for every driver.